8 Great Ways to Experience the Presidio

 Before there was San Francisco, there was the Presidio.
 First occupied by the Ohlone people for thousands of years, the Presidio was later a military post for two centuries under the flags of Spain, Mexico and finally the United States.
 Today, the Presidio is a national park and a National Historic Landmark District that welcomes more than five million visitors each year.
 On its grounds, you can hike 24 miles of trails, enjoy art and culture, have a picnic, and much more.

-While some indoor business are closed due to COVID-19, here are 8 ways (of many) to experience the Presidio today:
+Here are 8 ways (of many) to experience the Presidio today:

 Find the Perfect Instagram Shot

 You can't beat the Presidio's views of the Golden Gate Bridge.
 Best bets for a great snapshot are from the entrance to the bridge at the Golden Gate Bridge Welcome Center, underneath it at Fort Point National Historic Site, at Crissy Field's Torpedo Wharf, or along Baker Beach.
 The Presidio has 8 scenic overlooks.
 Share your favorite shots with #PresidioSF.

 The public Presidio Golf Course is open for play, an historic 145-acre, 18-hole course located in the scenic, urban national park.
 The Presidio Café at the course clubhouse is open daily for outdoor breakfast and lunch service or take-out, also offering a full bar.
 Diners, both golfers and non-golfers alike, enjoy the sweeping views of the course.
 For golf course hours and information, click here.